Mellon-EPIC Fellowship Application for Graduate Students: Medical, Environmental and Digital Humanities AY 2018-2019

 - Due to limited space in each STE, priority will be given to graduate students between years 2 and 5 of their graduate program.
 More advanced graduate students may still apply and will be considered should space be available.

 Graduate students with home departments in the Humanities Division, Musicology or the Department of History at UCLA are eligible to apply to participate in the STEs as Mellon-EPIC Fellows.
-There are ten spaces reserved for graduate student Fellow in each STE.
+There are ten spaces reserved for graduate student Fellows in each STE.
 Fellows will be awarded $5,000.

 Please note: The Urban Humanities STE will be offered during the Fall 2019 Quarter.
 Applications for co-leads and faculty and graduate student participants will be available during the Winter/Spring 2019 Quarters.